bruno-c-p/dev-portfolio-challenge/README.md

 ## You may also like...

 - [Tourist Spot landing page](https://github.com/bruno-c-p/tourist-spot) - A tourist spot landing page
-- [Receipts page](https://github.com/bruno-c-p/receipts-page) - A simple cupcake receipt page.
+- [Receipts page](https://github.com/bruno-c-p/receipts-page) - A simple cupcake receipt page